 What is the largest diamond in the world?

 The world’s largest diamond known to men was the Cullinan, which was found in South Africa in 1905.
 Uncut, it weighed 3,106.75 carats.
 The Cullinan was cut into the Great Star of Africa (530.2 carats), the Lesser Star of Africa (317.40 carats), and an additional 104 other diamonds of nearly flawless colour and clarity.
 Today, these diamonds form part of the British crown jewels.

 The Cullinan was three times the size of the next largest diamond, the Excelsior, which was also found in South Africa.
-The world’s largest documented polished diamond, which was unearthed in 1986 in South Africa, is called the Unnamed Brown.
+The world’s largest documented polished diamond, which was unearthed in 1986 in South Africa, is called the The Golden Jubilee.
 It was cut down from a 700 carat rough diamond and weighs 545 carats.
 The diamond took almost 3 years to cut, just like the Centenary Diamond, which also forms a part of the British crown jewels.
 This last one weighs 273.85 carats and is considered the world’s largest flawless diamond.